 Multi-Day ticket/ Metro Pass

 I know..I know everybody talks about buying multi-day tickets for 1/2/3/5 days of validity.
 But I am going to tell another one of the things to know about Paris that there is one lesser know option of Paris pass for 6 days starting Monday till Sunday.
 The pass is not available from the ticket vending machines, that’s why very few tourists know about it.
 I came to know about it as my card was giving me issues on the automatic machines, so I headed to ticket counters.
 The lady at the counter politely suggested me the pass with the advantage of using it on RER line too so I picked up this one.
 Yes, it cost me slightly more than the tickets, but I could it any number of times and also on any metro, RER and large trains too.

 A Clause –

 The one mandatory clause with the pass is that you need to attach your passport size picture to it else the ticket inspectors you will be fined with a huge sum that will negate your use of the pass.
 I fell into the trap, because of the language barrier I didn’t know the picture was necessary.
 After deboarding at Bir Hakim station and the inspectors were inspecting the tickets.
 I displayed my pass proudly, although she immediately asked me where I’m from and why I have not attached a picture to it to which I was clueless and apologized for being unaware of the fact.
 She asked me for my passport, thank god I was carrying that.
 I showed that to her, she let me go with a warning that I need to attach my picture to before next use.
 Well, that was close 😉

-Always be prepared for anything & know before what to do what to do if you lose your passport.
+Always be prepared for anything & know before what to do if you lose your passport.